-Current Manual text in Section 3.2 provides a definition for "school-affiliated organization" but that definition is not included in the glossary.
+Current manual text in Section 3.2 provides a definition for "school-affiliated organization" but that definition is not included in the glossary.

 Revised policy adds a glossary definition that states that a school-affiliated organization is any organization that is directly or indirectly related to a school and includes, but is not limited to: alumni organizations, foundations, athletic organizations, or social, academic, or professional organizations.
-Corresponding text in Subsection 3.2 has also been updated to mirror the language in the new glossary definition.

-To provide a glossary definition of the term "school-affiliated organization" that aligns Manual text with language in Section 3.2.
+To provide a glossary definition of the term "school-affiliated organization" that aligns manual text with language in Section 3.2.